Civil Partnership Dissolution

 The law concerning any financial issues between separating civil partners is also similar to that applied to a divorcing couple.
 So the courts seek to achieve a “fair settlement” between the parties, and with the same scope for maintenance orders, orders transferring assets between the parties and pension sharing.
 The information on this website about resolving the financial issues which arise on divorce applies equally on dissolution of a civil partnership.

 How to dissolve a civil partnership

 The decision to dissolve your civil partnership, is a major life choice, and it is not one you will take without thinking very carefully.
-But, once you have made that choice, you will find that the legal process does not question your choice, or ask you to justify it.
+But, once you have made that choice, you will find that the legal process is relatively simple, it does not question your choice, or ask you to justify it.

 The law does not try to establish the real reasons for the breakdown of your partnership, or to apportion responsibility for it.

 Like getting divorced, dissolving a civil partnership, is a legal process which involves a court.
-Guided by a skilled solicitor you will not need actually to go to court, it is done through the post.
-If the process is handled properly it should take about five or six months from the start of the process, to reach the point where the court office is ready to send you your final decree of dissolution, which is the document confirming that you are no longer civil partners.
+But you do not need actually to go to court, it is done through online or by post.
+Ordinarily it takes about seven to nine months from the start of the process, to reach the point where the system is ready to send you your final dissolution order, which is the document confirming that you are no longer civil partners.

 An overview of the process of dissolving a civil partnership.

 In April 2022 the law and the procedure you need to follow to dissolve your partnership were simplified a great deal.
 The courts no longer make any attempt whatever to establish the reasons for the breakdown of your partnership, or to apportion responsibility for it, you simply say that in your honest opinion your partnership has irretrievably broken and you make your application online using the gov.uk website.
 There are various waiting times, doubtless intended to make sure that you are certain of your decision.